Veterinary Biosciences BSc (Hons) – 2019 entry

 There may be occasions when the delivery of your teaching is supported by postgraduate research students.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

-This course is taught by academic staff from the Faculty of Health and Medical Sciences
+This course is taught by academic staff from the School of Veterinary Medicine.

 GUTIERREZ J Dr (Biosc & Med)